One Day Visit in Mostar

 The Koski Mehmed Pasha Mosque and the central part of Mostar on the Neretva River.

-The quality of the actual road is usually the first thing you notice, followed by the directional signs and other infrastructure.
-Buildings are in disrepair and you notice Bosnia is farther behind in economic development than its neighboring countries.
+The quality of the road is usually the first thing you notice, followed by the directional signs and other infrastructure.
+Buildings are in disrepair, and you notice that Bosnia is farther behind in economic development than its neighboring countries.

-Di had prepared our route and had offline maps and screenshots ready on her iPad in case Google Maps gave out as it did in Albania.
+Di had prepared our route and had offline maps and screenshots ready on her iPad in case Google Maps failed, as it did in Albania.

 First things first.
 The Old Bridge in Mostar